fernandoFernandeSantos/-fernandoFernandeSantos.github.io/_pages/about.md

 title: About
 permalink: /
 #subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.
-subtitle: MSCA-BIENVENÜE Postdoctoral Researcher at the TARAN Group, INRIA Rennes.
+subtitle: Researcher at the TARAN Group, INRIA Rennes.

 profile:
   align: right